-The Massachusetts Health Policy Forum is a non-profit, nonpartisan organization dedicated to improving the health care system in the Common- wealth by convening forums and presenting the highest quality research to legislators, stakeholders and the public.
+The Massachusetts Health Policy Forum, located at Brandeis University, is an independent nonpartisan organization dedicated to improving the health care system in the Commonwealth by convening forums and presenting the highest quality research to legislators, stakeholders and the public.

 The Forum was created in 1998 to bring public and private health care leaders together to engage in focused discussion on critical health policy challenges facing the Commonwealth of Massachusetts.
 Modeled after the successful National Health Policy Forum of George Washington University, the Massachusetts Forum conducts approximately four forums per year for an invited audience of health care leaders and legislators.